Chapter 18:

 ‘Forgive me, Ina.’
 Mede whispered.

 ‘Dragon, I will make a deal with you.
-Let me have your master until you return to your human state.
-Once you do, I will return her to you and I will not interfere with your matters.’
-Mede spoke with good intention and clear conscience.
+Let me hold your master until you return to human form.
+Once you do, I will return her, and I will not interfere with your matters.
+Ever.’
+Mede said clearly.
+His good intention and clear conscience was apparent.

-Without missing a beat, as if Celphi heard the voices in my head once more, he flew straight into a strike, meeting Mede mid air.
+Without missing a beat, as if Celphi heard the voices in my head once more, he flew straight into a strike, meeting Mede mid-air.
 No more being gentle.
 Just desperate to take me now.
-Irregardles of Mede survives it or not.
+Irregardless of Mede survives it or not.

-‘Dragon you are going to end up killing your master!
-She is a human!
-She will not survive your transition!’
-Mede screamed with desperation.
+‘Dragon, you’ll end up killing your master!
+She’s human!
+She won’t survive your transition!’
+Mede shouted desperately.

 Celphi roared.
 Mede screamed.